Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/Footprint.rst

 Prior to Starting
 ~~~~~~~~~~~~~~~~~

 #.
 Download the **Data needed for the Tutorial**.
-You can use either Reading of the London dataset.
+You can use either the Reading or the London dataset.

 #.
 Load the Raster data (`DEM, DSM,
    CDSM <http://umep-docs.readthedocs.io/en/latest/Abbreviations.html>`__)
-   *files – DOES A CDSM EXIST?
-Yes for London, No for Reading*
+   *Note: a CDSM exists for London but not for Reading*

    -  Go to: *Layer > Add layer > Add Raster Layer*.
 Locate downloaded files add add them to your QGIS project.